-ENV-226 Environmental Law 3 (3-0) Spring
+ENV-226 Environmental Law None

 This course covers federal laws and acts concerning environmental quality standards and the use of resources, legal procedures for enforcing laws, and problems concerning enforcement.
-Emphasis is placed on environmental law basics, water quality laws, air quality laws, waste disposal laws, and biological resource protection laws.
-Upon completion, students should be able to demonstrate an understanding of federal/state environmental laws and their importance to the protection of environmental quality.(2013 FA)
+Emphasis is placed on environmental law basics, water guality laws, air guality laws, waste disposal laws, and biological resource protection laws.
+Upon completion, students should be able to demonstrate an understanding of federal/state environmental laws and their importance to the protection of environmental guality.(2013 FA)